Milleus/calliope/README.md

 - `scrapy crawl find_apps_in_whitelist`

-  Crawl Play Store developer/app pages with developer/app ids in whitelist and returns a list of mobile application data.
+  Crawl Play Store developer/app pages with developer/app ids in whitelist and returns a collection of mobile application data.
 Results are stored in play_store/data/play_store_results.json.

+### Merging Data

+- `python merge.py`

+  Combine app_store_results.json and play_store_results.json and return a merged collection of mobile application data.
+Results are stored in store_results.json.

 ## Resources